Carrier Aircon Owner's Guide

 Cooling feels weak across all rooms

-If every room served by a Carrier multi-split system feels equally warm, the issue is likely on the outdoor side — low refrigerant, a struggling compressor, or a condenser coil caked with dust.
+If every room served by a Carrier multi-split system feels equally warm, the issue is likely on the outdoor side.
+Low refrigerant, a struggling compressor, or a condenser coil caked with dust.
 Check the outdoor unit: is the fan running?
 Is the condenser coil visibly dirty?
 Clear any obstructions around the outdoor unit and ensure airflow is not blocked by storage or vegetation.
-If the outdoor unit is running normally, the issue may be dirty evaporator coils on the indoor units — a chemical wash resolves this.
+If the outdoor unit is running normally, the issue may be dirty evaporator coils on the indoor units, a chemical servicing resolves this.

 Water leaking from the indoor unit